trustoverip/ctwg-toolkit-mrg/README.md

 ![Personal Access Token settings](./docs/github-pat-settings.png?raw=true "Personl Access Token settings")

 You may want to save the token for later (re)use.
-However, you can also always generate/refresh the token if that is needed (GitHub will notify you a few days before it expires.).
+However, you can also always generate/refresh the token if that is needed (GitHub will notify you a few days before it expires).

-### 2. Enable Running Docker Containers
+### 2.2 Enable Running Docker Containers {#2.2}

 In order to locally run the MRG generator, you need to be able to run docker containers.
 Thus you need to install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your local machine.